 All Sirtex’s securities dealings by Directors are promptly notified to the Australian Securities Exchange (ASX) in accordance with Sirtex’s Continuous Disclosure obligations.

-The identification, analysis and management of business related (corporate) risk that is associated with the operation of the company and its business environment is set out in the Business Risk Management Policy and Procedure.
-The procedure does not apply to product risk which is governed by separate procedures which meet the requirements of local and international product regulations.
+The identification, analysis and management of business related (corporate) risk that is associated with the operation of the company and its business environment is set out in the Enterprise Risk Management Policy.
 Risk management is an integral part of all employee activities and is implemented throughout the organisation.
 Management of risk is part of the company’s internal review process for assessing and managing risk as part of the company’s commitment to quality management.
 The Board is ultimately responsible for ensuring that the company has an effective risk management system and that this system is reviewed by Management and the Board at regular intervals.
-The Board approves the Risk Management Policy and receives reports from the Audit and Risk Committee on risk management issues.
+The Board approves the Risk Management Policy and receives reports from the Risk, Health and Safety Committee on risk management issues.

-The only individuals authorised to represent Sirtex in its dealings with securities professionals and stockholders, including institutional investors, are the Chairman, CEO, CFO, Company Secretary, Chief Medical Officer, Global Investor Relations Manager, and others designated in writing by the CEO and/or Company Secretary.
+The only individuals authorised to represent Sirtex in its dealings with securities professionals and stockholders, including institutional investors, are the Chairman, CEO, CFO, Company Secretary, Chief Medical Officer, Global Head of Investor Relations, and others designated in writing by the CEO and/or Company Secretary.
 The Policy stipulates Sirtex’s protocol to various investor relations activities, including investor/analyst/media briefings and how Sirtex will respond to inadvertent disclosure of Material Information and market rumours.

 - Economic, Environmental and Social Sustainability Report